SunnyTseng/sunny_website/content/authors/admin/_index.md

 - 🐦 I'm an ornithologist focused on avian acoustic research, but I'm also interested in many other bird-related topics—like bird ringing, nest box building, and taxidermy.
 Check out my popular science articles where I share these fun experiences!

-Want to learn more?
-Check out the full version of [my CV](https://sunnytseng.ca/academic/)!